leehack/flutter-mcp-ai-chat/README.md

 ### API Key Management

+The API key is necessary to talk to the Gemini model.
+You can manage your API key through the settings screen.
+The key can be created from the [Google AI Studio](https://aistudio.google.com/apikey).

 1. Navigate to the **Settings** screen.
 2. Enter your API key in the provided text field.
 3. Click **Save Key** to store the key locally.